On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Appendix

-\paragraph{Cue Influence Dependent on Location in an Image} Furthermore, our analysis on pixel level reveals for the CARLA base dataset, that the S+C and T+C cues are complementary.
-Fusing $\text{S}_{\text{EED-RGB}}$ and $\text{T}_\text{RGB}$ improves the overall scene understanding by a notable margin.
-The fusion model achieves a performance of $78.10\%$ mIoU on the CARLA test set which is about $19$\,pp.\ superior to the test set performance of $\text{S}_{\text{EED-RGB}}$ and more than $22$\,pp.\ superior to when relying only on $\text{T}_\text{RGB}$ (cf.\ \cref{fig:classinfluenceCarla}).
-In CARLA the described dominated shape influence on segment boundaries (cf.\ \cref{tab:corpredpixelfusion}) is more pronounced and thus exploited by the fusion model, \mr{see} \cref{fig:carla_fusion}.
-Additional qualitative results of the fusion prediction and the corresponding pixel-wise weighting of the expert influence is depicted in \cref{fig:carla_fusion_t1}.

-A qualitative overview of the predictions of all cue experts is shown in \cref{fig:experts_city,fig:experts_carla,fig:experts_pc} for Cityscapes, CARLA and PASCAL Context, respectively. \mr{We observed for the street scene base datasets that already a non-negligible amount of information, like the position of a car, can be learned solely based on the color value of a pixel} (cf.~\cref{fig:experts_city,fig:experts_carla} last row).
+\paragraph{Cue influence dependent on location in an image.} Additional qualitative results of the fusion prediction and the corresponding pixel-wise weighting of the expert influence is depicted in \cref{fig:carla_fusion_t1}.
+A qualitative overview of the predictions of all cue experts is shown in \cref{fig:experts_city,fig:experts_carla,fig:experts_pc} for Cityscapes, CARLA and PASCAL Context, respectively.
+We observed for the street scene base datasets that already a non-negligible amount of information, like the position of a car, can be learned solely based on the color value of a pixel (cf.~\cref{fig:experts_city,fig:experts_carla} last row).